neuraloperator/neuraloperator/CODE_OF_CONDUCT.md

 All participants are expected to uphold this Code of Conduct to ensure a friendly and welcoming environment for everyone.

+Thank you for helping us maintain a welcoming and professional community!

 ## Introduction